-Numerous cellular processes are orchestrated by a constant crosstalk between mitochondria and other cellular components.
-For example, the crosstalk between mitochondria and the endoplasmic reticulum is involved in the regulation of calcium homeostasis, cell division, autophagy, differentiation, and anti-viral signaling (Murley and Nunnari 2016).
+Numerous cellular processes are orchestrated by a constant crosstalk between mitochondria andother cellular components.
+For example, the crosstalk between mitochondria and the endoplasmic

+300 reticulum is involved in the regulation of calcium homeostasis, cell division, autophagy, differentiation, 301 and anti-viral signaling (Murley and Nunnari 2016).
 Mitochondria contribute to the formation of peroxisomes, which are hybrids of mitochondrial and ER-derived precursors (Sugiura et al. 2017).
-Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, post-translational and epigenetic levels, resulting in dynamic regulation of mitochondrial turnover by biogenesis of new mitochondria and removal of damaged mitochondria by fusion, fission and mitophagy (Singh et al. 2018).
-Cell signalling modules contribute to homeostatic regulation throughout the cell cycle or even cell death by activating proteostatic modules, e.g., the ubiquitin-proteasome and autophagy-lysosome/vacuole pathways; specific proteases like LON, and genome stability modules in response to varying energy demands and stress cues (Quiros et al. 2016).
-Several post-translational modifications, including acetylation and nitrosylation, are also capable of influencing the bioenergetic response, with clinically significant implications for health and disease (Carrico et al. 2018).
+302 303 Cellular mitochondrial homeostasis (mitostasis) is maintained through regulation at transcriptional, 304 post-translational and epigenetic levels.
+Cell signalling modules contribute to homeostatic regulation 305 throughout the cell cycle or even cell death by activating proteostatic modules (e.g., the ubiquitinproteasome and autophagy-lysosome/vacuole pathways; specific proteases like LON) and genome 306 307 stability modules in response to varying energy demands and stress cues (Quiros et al. 2016).
+Several 308 post-translational modifications, including acetylation and bitrosylation, are also capable of influencing 309 the bioenergetic response, with clinically significant implications for health and disease (Carrico et al. 310 2018).

-Mitochondria of higher eukaryotes typically maintain several copies of their own circular genome known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is maternally inherited in many species.
-However, biparental mitochondrial inheritance is documented in some exceptional cases in humans (Luo et al. 2018), is widespread in birds, fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton et al. 2007; White et al. 2008).
-The mitochondrial genome of the angiosperm Amborella contains a record of six mitochondrial genome equivalents acquired by horizontal transfer of entire genomes, two from angiosperms, three from algae and one from mosses (Rice et al. 2016).
-In unicellular organisms, i.e., protists, the structural organization of mitochondrial genomes is highly variable and includes circular and linear DNA (Zikova et al. 2016).
-While some of the free-living flagellates exhibit the largest known gene coding capacity, e.g., jakobid Andalucia godoyi mitochondrial DNA codes for 106 genes (Burger et al. 2013), some protist groups, e.g., alveolates, possess mitochondrial genomes with only three protein-coding genes and two rRNAs (Feagin et al. 2012).
-The complete loss of mitochondrial genome is observed in the highly reduced mitochondria of Cryptosporidium species (Liu et al. 2016).
-Reaching the final extreme, the microbial eukaryote, oxymonad Monocercomonoides, has no mitochondrion whatsoever and lacks all typical nuclear-encoded mitochondrial proteins, showing that while in 99% of organisms mitochondria play a vital role, this organelle is not indispensable (Karnkowska et al. 2016).
+311 Mitochondria of higher eukaryotes typically maintain several copies of their own circular genome 312 known as mitochondrial DNA (mtDNA; hundred to thousands per cell; Cummins 1998), which is 313 maternally inherited in humans.
+Biparental mitochondrial inheritance is documented in mammals, birds, 314 fish, reptiles and invertebrate groups, and is even the norm in some bivalve taxonomic groups (Breton 315 et al. 2007; White et al. 2008).
+The mitochondrial genome of the angiosperm Amborella contains a 316 record of six mitochondrial genome equivalents aquired by horizontal transfer of entire genomes, two 317 from angiosperms, three from algae and one from mosses (Rice et al. 2016).
+In unicellular organisms (i.e., protists) the structural organization of mitochondrial genomes is highly variable and includes 318 319 circular and linear DNA (Zikova et al. 2016).
+While some of the free-living flagellates exhibit the largest 320 known gene coding capacity (e.g. jakobid Andalucia godoyi mitochondrial DNA codes for 106 genes; 321 Burger et al. 2013), some protist groups (e.g. alveolates) possess mitochondrial genomes with only three protein-coding genes and two rRNAs (Feagin et al. 2012).
+The complete loss of mitochondrial genome 322 323 is observed in highly reduced mitochondria of Cryptosporidium species (Liu et al. 2016).
+Reaching the final extreme, the microbial eukaryote, oxymonad Monocercomonoides, has no mitochondrion 324 325 whatsoever and lacks all typical nuclear-encoded mitochondrial proteins demonstrating that while in 326 99% of organisms mitochondria play a vital role, this organelle is not indispensable (Karnkowska et al. 327 2016).

-In vertebrates, but not all invertebrates, mtDNA is compact (16.5 kB in humans) and encodes 13 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and ATP synthase (F-ATPase), 22 tRNAs, and two ribosomal RNAs.
-Additional gene content has been suggested to include microRNAs, piRNA, smithRNAs, repeat associated RNA, long noncoding RNAs, and even additional proteins or peptides (Rackham et al. 2011; Duarte et al. 2014; Lee et al. 2015; Cobb et al. 2016).
-The mitochondrial genome requires nuclear-encoded mitochondrially targeted proteins, e.g., TFAM, for its maintenance and expression (Rackham et al. 2012).
-The nuclear and the mitochondrial genomes encode peptides of the membrane spanning redox pumps (CI, CIII and CIV) and F-ATPase, leading to strong constraints in the coevolution of both genomes (Blier et al. 2001).
+328 In vertebrates but not all invertebrates, mtDNA is compact (16.5 kB in humans) and encodes 13 329 protein subunits of the transmembrane respiratory Complexes CI, CIII, CIV and ATP synthase (F-330 ATPase), 22 tRNAs, and two RNAs.
+Additional gene content has been suggested to include microRNAs, 331 piRNA, smithRNAs, repeat associated RNA, and even additional proteins (Duarte et al. 2014; Lee et 332 al. 2015; Cobb et al. 2016).
+The mitochondrial genome requires nuclear-encoded mitochondrially 333 targeted proteins, e.g., TFAM, for its maintenance and expression (Rackham et al. 2012).
+Both genomes 334 encode peptides of the membrane spanning redox pumps (CI, CIII and CIV) and F-ATPase, leading to strong constraints in the coevolution of both genomes (Blier et al. 2001).
+335